luanpotter/shattered-wilds/README.md

 Some known tropes from other high-fantasy TTRPG settings that are not present or are different in Shattered Wilds:

  * there is no teleportation of matter or energy
- * action-at-a-distance is limited to the Aether, and even then it is not infinite
+ * action-at-a-distance is limited to the Aether, and even then, it is not infinite
- * gods (the Protean) are not all-powerful and definitely not omni-present, though they can be very powerful
+ * gods (the Protean) are not all-powerful and definitely not omnipresent, though they can be very powerful
- * there is no known way to resurrect the dead, once a mortal spark is severed from its body, while it can linger in the Aether for a few minutes, it will eventually fade away
+ * there is no known way to resurrect the dead; once a mortal spark is severed from its body, while it can linger in the Aether for a few minutes, it will eventually fade away

 ## System